Global Clinical Trial Registry Alignment - ISO IDMP (Identification of Medicinal Products) Regulatory Compliance - Beginning to End Data Integrity

 In 2016, CDISC released the Clinical Trial Registration (CTR)-XML Standard.
 From one harmonized superset of registration data, CTR-XML can populate multiple registries, such as ClinicalTrials.gov, EMA’s (EudraCT) and any of the World Health Organization’s Primary Clinical Trial Registries.

 ClinicalTrials.gov has recently announced interest in using standards to autopopulate their registry and have already made efforts to harmonise with EMA’s EudraCT.
-The project needs to kick off by Q2 2017 to meet the IDMP-related regulatory compliance deadlines in Europe and to secure this recent window of opportunity for the new CTR&R standard to populate Clinicaltrials.gov and the upcoming EMA CT database.

-Stage 1 – IDMP Harmonisation
+Part 1 – IDMP Harmonisation

 ISO IDMP Standards will be mandated by EMA in late 2018; FDA are already using the terminologies with SPL (Structured Product Labelling).
 PMDA are looking to follow suit.
 These standards will add further granularity to the investigational product information, creating more robust data sets to drive better analytics within sponsor MDRs and EDCs.
-Stage 1 will include a gap analysis and output recommendations for updates to the CDISC Foundational Standards, which will be defined in close concert with the stakeholder group and Foundational Standards teams.
+Part 1 will include a gap analysis and output recommendations for updates to the CDISC Foundational Standards, which will be defined in close concert with the stakeholder group and Foundational Standards teams.

-Stage 2 – CDISC CTR2 & CDISC Protocol
+Part 2 – CDISC CTR2 & CDISC Protocol

-- CTR&R (Clinical Trial Registration & Results)
+Part 2 consists of CTR&R (Clinical Trial Registration & Results)

-Both standards will map to and utilise the Stage 1 IDMP elements.
+Both standards will map to and utilise the Part 1 IDMP elements.
 These new standards will be exposed through SHARE (Figure 1).
 The project will ultimately create numerous sponsor, regulatory and clinical trial registry benefits.

 Key Business Benefits